RyanLEarl/smart-dog-collar-app-test/README.md

 2. From the root folder, run `npm install` to install your linting packages.
 3. Navigate to the back-end folder and follow the instructions.
 4. Navigate to the buildspecs folder and follow the instructions.
+5. Create an S3 bucket in your aws instance with the name `codepipeline-<YOUR_REGION_HERE>-<YOUR_ACCOUNT_ID_HERE>`
-5. Commit changes to Github.
+6. Commit changes to Github.
-6. Navigate to the pipeline folder and follow the instructions.
+7. Navigate to the pipeline folder and follow the instructions.
-7. Verify your CICD has completed successfully from the AWS Cloudformation console.
+8. Verify your CICD has completed successfully from the AWS Cloudformation console.
 Once it has completed building, your project stack will automatically start building.
-8. Verify your project has built successfully by going to the AWS Codepipeline console and finding your project CICD pipeline.
+9. Verify your project has built successfully by going to the AWS Codepipeline console and finding your project CICD pipeline.

 ## Git Management